jfcloutier/karma_system/design_notes/observations from predictions.md

 An autonomous agent must learn to predict what happens next in order to survive.
 The more informed its predictions, the more it can learn from prediction errors.

- I see four provenances for predictions, each one more informed than the other.
+ I see five provenances for predictions, each one more informed than the other.

 1. Predicting that nothing can be observed (predicting from complete absence of information)
 2. Predicting that nothing last observed will change
 3. Predicting that incoming observations will maintain current experiences (of counts, comparisons, unchanging and trends, as constructed from observations)
 4. Predicting observations from understanding (from having a model of latent processes causing observations)
+5. Predicting goal/directive activations from plans the CA built to achieve its intent or a received directive

 Given the provenance of a prediction, a consequent prediction error can present a learning opportunity of lesser or greater value: